amirhajibabaei/AutoForce/theforce/cl/README.md

 command line arguments.

 #### Outputs
-The trajectory is saved in `trajectory='md.traj'` by default.
+The trajectory is saved in `trajectory='md.traj'` for MD and `relax.py` for relaxation by default.
 This file can be processed using the `ase.io` module.
+The final coordinates of atoms are also written to `CONTCAR` for convenience.
+Possibly a folder named `vasp` which contains the most recent (single-point) VASP calculation may be present.
 The log for ML is written in `logfile='active.log'` which can be visualized (converted to `active.pdf`) by
 ```sh